 I love cooking.
 But I have to say this question has caught me in a bit of a lazy cooking rut.
 My husband has two dishes he has only recently learned to cook, Fritatta and Pizza.
 I think we need to expand the options!
 We are mainly vegetarian so it’s a lot about veggie salads, vegetarian antipasto with homemade hummus and healthy kinds of pasta, and warming soups in winter – I love soups for hiding kale and other very healthy foods my son is averse to, the bamix is the best invention ever!
 I also try to restrict my kids’ access to processed food and sugar although it’s easier said than done – my go-to sweet treat is homemade raw cacao balls – simply throw some nuts, coconut oil, a little bit of honey for a few dates, and some coconut and raw cacao powder in the processor and then roll into balls and keep in the fridge!
 They love them thank goodness.
 Not as much as me though!

 What’s your weeknight family dinner routine?

-How do you celebrate your child’s birthdays?
+How do you celebrate your children’s birthdays?

 My children’s birthdays are only 10 days apart so we have a one year on, one year off approach to parties.
-We try and keep it cheap, old fashioned and simple – we bought a disco light for my daughters party, a bunch of glow sticks and blacked out the windows for a disco party this year and it was a huge hit!
+We try and keep it cheap, old-fashioned, and simple – we bought a disco light for my daughters’ party, a bunch of glow sticks, and blacked out the windows for a disco party this year and it was a huge hit!
 Pass the parcel and statues for my son and we were done and dusted.
-We also tried one year asking for no presents – Summer was really great about it when we explained that she was really lucky and already had a lot of toys and books and we were trying to be mindful about waste and the environment – it wasn’t very well accepted by the party guests though!
+We also tried one year asking for no presents – Summer was great about it when we explained that she was really lucky and already had a lot of toys and books and we were trying to be mindful about waste and the environment – it wasn’t very well accepted by the party guests though!
 Something to think about.